 Always seek medical attention and guidance for managing benzo withdrawals.

 Treatment for Benzodiazepine Abuse and Addiction

-Alternative to Meds Center designs an appropriate, individualized lorazepam withdrawal schedule, ample preparation steps, and compassionate health-supportive programs that ensure the safety and comfort of each client.
+Alternative to Meds Center designs an appropriately individualized lorazepam withdrawal schedule, with ample preparation steps, and compassionate health-supportive therapies that ensure the safety and comfort of each client.